What You Should Know

 Salesforce Marketing Cloud offers an efficient method for creating, viewing, and sharing campaign level, email campaign performance and Journey Builder insights at no additional cost to corporate and enterprise level clients.
 A solid solution for Marketers seeking quick access to delivery, engagement, and journey metrics within the Marketing Cloud UI, as well as within a helpful pivot table for additional analysis.
 There’s a similar solution called Reports Advanced, which is a premium upgrade for Marketing Cloud offering more features, functionality, and analytics.
 However, the Advanced upgrade comes with an additional cost.
 See your Salesforce AE for details.

 What’s the difference between Tableau and Datorama?

 Salesforce continues to make strategically placed bets by acquiring analytical partners and technologies.
 Tableau and Datorama are great examples of this, but why would Salesforce purchase both?
 At the core, Marketing Cloud Intelligence is a flexible SaaS, data management platform and Tableau is undeniably the markets best visualization, and data exploration tool.
 Yes, there are nuances and overlaps between the platforms as they serve similar audiences but with very different use cases.
 Which use case is right for you?
 Why choose?
-Use them both.
+For now, use them both as applicable.